 So you want to build an accessory dwelling unit but don’t know where to start… How big should it be?
 Who should design it?
 How long will it take?
 What’s the cost???

 Take a deep breath.
 After consulting with 4000 homeowners about their ADUs, and seeing 300 of them completed so far, we’ve pretty much got ADUs down to a science!

 In this blog, you’ll find all the foundational info you need to get started on your own accessory dwelling unit.

 Want to talk to someone about your specific property?
-Just reach out for a free ADU planning phone call.
+Just reach out for an ADU planning phone call.
 We help homeowners evaluate their projects and property, and we also source designers and GC bids for your project.
-Our free platform helps you plan and manage your ADU from start to finish.
+Our platform helps you plan and manage your ADU from start to finish.

 Now let’s begin our crash course in ADUs!